Choices About Your Major

 What is a Major?

-The purpose of an undergraduate degree is to provide individuals with a broad base of skills that they may then apply in a vocational setting.
-Within in your degree, you will narrow your focus to a specific field of study.
+The purpose of an undergraduate degree is to provide individuals with a broad base of skills that they may apply in a vocational setting.
+Within your degree, you will narrow your focus to a specific field of study.
 A major is an area of specialization that you choose to devote a significant part of your undergraduate degree studying.
 It is an opportunity to examine in-depth one specific field from its fundamental concepts through advanced theories.
 Which major you choose is a personal decision that should take into consideration your interests, skills, values, and abilities.
 It should fit with your personal and professional goals.

 One of the traps of selecting a major is the myth of the "practical " major.
 Students often look for a major that will ensure them a good job when they graduate.
 Most employers hire based on skills or ability to learn, not on a major.
 In many cases, your future occupation may relate more to your personal interests, values and skills than to what you choose to study.
 Keep in mind that many educational paths can lead to the same goals.